Nafisarkar/FtpTesterBd/README.md

 Usage
 -----

-* Add FTP Servers: Click on the '+' button to add new FTP server URLs.
-* Manage URLs: Use the action buttons next to each URL to edit or delete them.
 * Toggle Dark Mode: Tap on the moon icon in the app bar to switch between light and dark modes.
 * Refresh List: Tap on the refresh icon in the floating action button to update the list of FTP servers.